VIBER/WHATSAPP 24/7 SUPPORT

 Bortsch is well known worldwide as Russia’s major trademark.
 Unique for its deep red beetroot color, bortsch may be cooked with any meat or just vegetarian, which makes it truly cosmopolitan.
 As any Russian dish, bortsch is reach in ingredients, so a bowl of soup may be a meal by itself.

-Beef Stroganoff is a special recipe created at the house of Russia exteemed noble count Stroganoff initially as a meat dish with soft ingredients for count's bad teeth.
-Later it became very popular in the charity projects, ran by Stroganoff's family, as it's easy to cook it in large amounts for the big numer of people.
+Beef Stroganoff is a special recipe created at the house of Russia extremely noble count Stroganoff initially as a meat dish with soft ingredients for count's bad teeth.
+Later it became very popular in the charity projects, ran by Stroganoff's family, as it's easy to cook it in large amounts for the big number of people.

 Dumplings exist in many cultures.
-Meat dumplings are particular popular in Russia as a hot and reach meal, easy to make – they take 10 minutes to boil.
-During Soviet time it was a whole family thing to get together and make the large number of pelmenis, to freeze and keep in the fridge.
+Meat dumplings are particularly popular in Russia as a hot and reach meal, easy to make – they take 10 minutes to boil.
+During Soviet time it was a whole family thing to get together and make a large number of pelmenis, to freeze and keep in the fridge.
 Pelmenis are served with sour cream, ketchup, mayo or butter.

-Schi is a cabbage soup, very traditional to Russia.
-The recipe would slightly vary through the year to accommodate the ingredients available.
-Through summer, autumn and part of the winter, schi would be made of fresh cabbage.
+Schi is cabbage soup, very traditional to Russia.
+The recipe would slightly vary throughout the year to accommodate the ingredients available.
+Through summer, autumn, and part of the winter, schi would be made of fresh cabbage.
 End of winter and early spring, as the people would run out of fresh cabbage, they would switch to sour cabbage – preserved with salt in wooden buckets.
 In late spring schi would be made of sorrel – for some fresh vitamins.

 This master class can be incorporated into almost any tour program.
 Class duration is about 3 hrs, but it can be more or less depending on how much time you have (but recommended minimum time is 2-3 hrs).
 This activity is good both for kids and their parents who like to cook and have fun with their children!